This is the second article in a two-part series on private mobile networks. Part one is about knowing your acronyms.

 It is cybersecurity readiness and preparation—more than concerns about spectrum availability, rollout timeframes and consistent latency—that has the greatest potential to shape the deployment and operation of next-generation private mobile networks.

 The Brookings Institute summed it up nicely: “The adage ‘what’s everyone’s business is nobody’s business’ has never been more appropriate—and dangerous—than in the quest for 5G cybersecurity.”
-And make no mistake, the race to make next-generation private mobile networks the de facto foundation of enterprise communications is well underway.
+And make no mistake, the race to make next-generation private mobile networks the foundation of enterprise communications is well underway.

 “The Fourth Industrial Revolution encompassing industrial IoT and smart manufacturing is upon us, and enterprises seeking digital transformation are moving rapidly in embracing private mobile networks,” said Lakshmi Kandadai, director of product marketing at Palo Alto Networks.
 “A big reason why is that private mobile networks are becoming available globally, either through mobile operators or independently through a do-it-yourself approach using dedicated enterprise spectrum allocated by governments.”